Jmr3366/Lib_ActionPads/README.md

 # Lib_ActionPads
 This is an drop in library token to be used within the Maptool VTT application.
-It provides an easy to use GUI Overlay quickly create:
+It provides an easy to use GUI Overlay to quickly create:

 - Doors Menu
   - Doors (Windows)
     - **Open, Cracked, Closed** states with option for a **Keyhole**